-CPS is investing $161.8 million to make our buildings safe, warm and dry, and to invest in upgraded computer and science labs and expanded access to Career and Technical Education Programs.
+CPS is investing $187.7 million of district resources and another $120 million of outside funding to make our buildings safe, warm and dry; to relieve overcrowding; and to expand access to Career and Technical Education programs.
 The fiscal year 2014 (FY14) capital plan is part of a five-year plan that will help CPS meet our most urgent needs and educational priorities while recognizing the district’s fiscal constraints.
 As CPS works to improve facilities and infrastructure in ways that will provide every student in every school in the district with a high-quality education, we remain committed to allocating resources efficiently and effectively to help close a $1 billion operating budget deficit.

 CPS’s FY14 proposed one- and five-year capital plans build on last year’s launch of the district’s first interactive capital website by providing an even greater level of detail and functionality at www.cps.edu/capitalplan, with easy access to information on all capital projects – planned and underway.
 The site allows users to quickly select projects by school, geographic area, type, and year; and the ability to scroll over an interactive map to gather details by area.
 The site has been designed to encourage public engagement and comment to ensure better planning and implementation of capital investments.